phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/return.rst

-Unlike ``self`` (an instance of the class where the method is declared) and ``static`` (an instance of the late-static-bound class), ``$this`` specifically refers to the exact instance on which the method was called, which is the semantic most IDEs rely on to offer auto-completion on chained calls.
+Unlike ``self`` (an instance of the class where the method is declared) and ``static`` (an instance of the late-static-bound class), ``$this`` specifically refers to the exact instance on which the method was called, which is the semantics most IDEs rely on to offer auto-completion on chained calls.

 The ``$this`` notation is only meaningful in the context of a ``@return`` tag;
 using it in other tags or types is not part of the PHPDoc Standard.